Architecture¶

 Key directories:

-src/vibetuner/: framework code you should not edit (auth, database, CLI, shared services).src/app/: your application space—add routes, models, services, and optional background jobs here.templates/: Jinja2 templates divided into base layouts, frontend pages, and email templates.assets/: Tailwind and JavaScript entry points plus compiled bundles (statics/).translations/: Babel-compatible locale directories (LC_MESSAGES/messages.po).- Operational files: container configs, dependency manifests, and tooling
+vibetunerpackage: framework code installed as a dependency (auth, database, CLI, shared services).
+Do not edit.src/app/: your application space—add routes, models, services, and optional background jobs here.templates/: Jinja2 templates divided into base layouts, frontend pages, and email templates.assets/: Tailwind and JavaScript entry points plus compiled bundles (statics/).translations/: Babel-compatible locale directories (LC_MESSAGES/messages.po).- Operational files: container configs, dependency manifests, and tooling

 (